Spread the love

 The Ancient City of Bosra in Syria is a UNESCO World Heritage Site, and is renowned for its impressive Roman architecture.
 The city is home to over 2,000 historic buildings, many of which date back to the 2nd century BC.
 Sadly, the city has been damaged by war and conflict.
 In 2013, the city was caught in the crossfire of a conflict between Syrian government forces and rebel forces.
 The city was badly damaged, and many of its historic buildings were destroyed.

-See also Discovering the Natural Wonders of the Philippines' World Heritage Sites
+See also Exploring Pakistan's World Heritage Sites

 The destruction of the Ancient City of Bosra is a heartbreaking reminder of the devastation that war and conflict can cause to our world heritage sites.